Crash of a Lockheed 18-08A LodeStar in Toronto

 Circumstances:

-After take off from Kisumu Airport, while climbing by night, the crew encountered technical problems to raise the undercarriage because an electrical failure occurred on the undercarriage safety lock circuit.
-The captain decided to return to Kisumu but the twin engine aircraft crashed into the gulf of Kavirondo, 13 km off Kisumu.
+After takeoff from Kisumu Airport, while climbing at night, the crew encountered technical problems to raise the undercarriage because an electrical failure occurred on the undercarriage safety lock circuit.
+The captain decided to return to Kisumu when control was lost, causing the airplane to crash into the gulf of Kavirondo, 13 km off Kisumu.
 All 12 occupants were killed.

 Crew (61st Squadron):